Conservative descent for semi-orthogonal decompositions: Applications

 We start by reformulating our main theorem in a geometric context. \begin{theorem}[Conservative descent] Let $Z_1, \ldots, Z_n$ and~$X$ be algebraic stacks over some base algebraic stack $S$, and assume that $\Phi_i \colon \D_\qc(Z_i) \to \D_\qc(X)$, for $1 \leq i \leq n$, are Fourier--Mukai transforms over $S$.
 Let $u\colon S' \to S$ be a faithfully flat morphism, and denote the base change of the objects above by $Z'_1, \ldots, Z'_n$, $X'$ and $\Phi'_i \colon \D_\qc(Z'_i) \to \D_\qc(X')$, respectively.
 Then for each $i$, the functor $\Phi_i$ is fully faithful provided that $\Phi'_i$ is fully faithful.

 Assume that all $\Phi'_i$, and therefore also all $\Phi_i$, are fully faithful.
 If the sequence

 of essential images is semi-orthogonal in $\D_\qc(X')$, then so is the sequence

 in $\D_\qc(X)$.
+Both sequences consist of right admissible subcategories of $\D_\qc(X')$ and $\D_\qc(X)$, respectively.
 Moreover, if \eqref{eq-sod-local} is a semi-orthogonal decomposition of $\D_\qc(X')$, then \eqref{eq-sod} is a semi-orthogonal decomposition of $\D_\qc(X)$. \end{theorem} \begin{proof} We may verify that the Fourier--Mukai transforms $\Phi_i$ are fully faithful after a faithfully flat base change by Proposition~\ref{p:FM-functor-ff-local}.
 Now assume that all our Fourier--Mukai transforms are fully faithful.
 By Example~\ref{eg:FM-comonad}, we get sequences of idempotent comonads $S_i$ and $S_i'$ with the same essential images as $\Phi_i$ and~$\Phi'_i$, respectively.
 Furthermore, by Proposition~\ref{p:FM-comonads-f*-compatible}, we get $g^*$-compatibilities $S_i \Ra S_i'$, where $g \colon X' \ra X$ is the morphism induced by the base change.
 By Example~\ref{eg:conservative}, the functor $g^*$ is conservative.
 Hence we are in a situation where we can apply Theorem~\ref{t-main-categorical}, with $g^*\colon \D_\qc(X) \to \D_\qc(X')$ playing the role of $F\colon \mathcal{T} \to \mathcal{T}'$ in the statement of the theorem.
 This proves the rest of the theorem. \end{proof}

 In situations where Theorem~\ref{t:main-geometric} applies, we also get semi-orthogonal decompositions of the categories of perfect complexes, locally bounded pseudo-coherent complexes and of the singularity category.
 Keep the notation from the statement of Theorem~\ref{t:main-geometric}.
 Recall from Proposition~\ref{prop-fm-restriction} that the functors $\Phi_i$ restrict to functors